breno5g/Front-end-Challenges/Project 19 - Rock Paper Scissor/Assets/README-template.md

-# Frontend Mentor - Launch countdown timer solution
+# Frontend Mentor - Rock, Paper, Scissors solution

-This is a solution to the [Launch countdown timer challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/launch-countdown-timer-N0XkGfyz-).
+This is a solution to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents